 6. Learn how to dump your black tank the right way.

 If you have a campsite with full hook-ups (fresh water, electric and a septic system you can stay hooked up to), then I highly recommend you keep your black tank valve closed for several days.

 When finding sheets for RV beds, I highly recommend using these clips to hold your fitted sheet tight under the mattress.
-It works well on our kid’s bunk beds that are narrow compared to a regular twin mattresses.
+It works well on our kids’ bunk beds that are narrow compared to regular twin-sized mattresses.

 You don’t have to go to Camping World for everything you need in your RV.
 If you need something quickly, stop at a Walmart.
-Otherwise, I do recommend checking reviews on Amazon or read our ultimate list of things you must have for your RV to get an idea.
+Otherwise, I do recommend checking reviews on Amazon or you can read our ultimate list of things and RV gear you must have for your RV to get an idea.

 Only use your fresh water hose for that, hooking up to your fresh tank.
 Most ‘fresh water‘ hoses for RVs are colored white to help you remember the difference.

 We keep a gray colored hose as our extra hose that we use to flush out our black tank (if you have a flush system on your RV) or to just hook up at the dump station and use to rinse off our black tank hose.

 11. Only bring dishes that have multiple uses.

 Following the best RV organization tips can help you find a home for all of your kitchenware.
 Yet, saving storage space in a small RV kitchen is always a challenge.